-Interior Designers are not just for the rich and famous and they can actually save you money.
+Interior Designers aren’t just for the rich and famous and they can actually save you money.
 Yes you read that correctly!
 Hiring the right interior designer can save you money.
 They will also save time as well as take away the stress of the whole process.

 So how can an interior designer save me money?